Before you begin

 Allow submissions after the due date

-Students will still be able to upload after the due date, and any submissions will be flagged as late.
+This enables students to upload their assignment after the due date, these submissions will be flagged as late by Turnitin.

-This section controls when the Originality Report will be created, and also controls if students will be able to resubmit their work, eg if they upload the wrong file.
+This section controls when the Similarity Report will be created, and also controls if students will be able to resubmit their work, e.g. if they accidentally upload the wrong file.

 Reveal grades to students only on post date

 This will automatically hides grades from the student in My Grades until the post date passes.

 IMPORTANT Any marks awarded to a student will be included in the Total column in My Grades.
 While students will not be notified about this, there is the possibility they could use the value in the total column to see (or work out) the grade they have been awarded before you release it.
 You can exclude the Total column from calculations to prevent this.

 This masks the name of the student in the Submission Inbox and Feedback Studio until the post date passes.

 - Standard paper repository – A copy of the assignment will be stored in the Turnitin database.

 - No repository – The assignment is not stored in the Turnitin database.
 Use this option if you are submitting a experimental assignment.

 Select or deselect the repositories that Turnitin will check against in the creation of the Similarity Report.